tayloraswift/swift-biome/README.md

 Biome includes a tool, `swift-symbolgraphc`, which can be used to convert raw symbolgraphs into `ss` files.

-The [`swift-biome-resources`](https://github.com/swift-biome/swift-biome-resources) submodule holds pre-compiled `ss` files for recent versions of the standard library, and various sources and webpacks for its default frontend.
+The [`swift-biome-resources`](https://github.com/swift-biome/swift-biome-resources) submodule holds precompiled `ss` files for recent versions of the standard library, and various sources and webpacks for its default frontend.

-The [`ecosystem`](https://github.com/swift-biome/ecosystem) repository is not tracked by this repository, but it contains historical `ss` files, `Package.resolved` files, and `Package.catalog` files for select ecosystem packages.
+The [`ecosystem`](https://github.com/swift-biome/ecosystem) repository is not tracked by this repository, but it contains historical symbolgraphs, `Package.resolved` files, and `Package.catalog` files for select ecosystem packages.

+The `swift-biome` package includes an executable [`swift-nio`](https://github.com/apple/swift-nio)-based target called `preview` which can be used to build and browse docs locally.
+This server does not have security features, and **is not intended to be used in production**.

+Consumers of `swift-biome` with more sophisticated use-cases are expected to implement their own web server interfacing with Biome via [`WebSemantics`](https://github.com/kelvin13/swift-resource).

+The frontend is written in Sass and Typescript.